 7. What legal basis do we have for using your information?

-For prospective candidates for permanent and interim roles, for referees and for clients, our legal basis for collecting and using your personal data (this is also referred to as processing your information) is in the first place our legitimate interest, in that we need the information in order to be able to assess suitability for potential roles, to find potential candidates and to contact clients
+For prospective candidates for permanent and interim roles, for referees and for clients, our legal basis for collecting and using your personal data (this is also referred to as processing your information) is in the first place our legitimate interest, in that we need the information in order to be able to assess suitability for potential roles, to find potential candidates and to contact clients and referees.

 For clients, we may also rely on our processing being necessary to perform a contract for you, for example in contacting you.